December 1917 coup d'état: Background

 Portugal was taking part in World War I, a participation that was largely unpopular due to its social and economic impacts, and that the government tried to contain using repressive measures.
-A conspiracy emerges within the Unionists, initially supported by its leader Manuel de Brito Camacho, but who later had a change of heart and did not participate in the coup.
-Sidónio Pais leads the coup, with the support of every political force except for the União Sagrada (a coalition between the Democratic Party and the Evolutionist Party).
+A conspiracy emerged within the Unionists, initially supported by its leader Manuel de Brito Camacho, but who later had a change of heart and did not participate in the coup.
+Sidónio Pais lead the coup, with the support of every political force except for the União Sagrada (a coalition between the Democratic Party and the Evolutionist Party).

 Coup

-On the night of 5 December 1917, Sidónio Pais, with the support of multiple units of the Army, occupied the Eduardo VII Park and the main roads of access.
+On the night of 5 December 1917, Sidónio Pais, with the support of multiple units of the Army, occupied the Edward VII Park and the main roads of access.
 The total rebel army forces were around 2.500 in number.
-José Norton de Matos, then war minister, takes command of the government forces, as both Afonso Costa (head of government) and Augusto Soares (foreign affairs minister) are out of the country.
+José Norton de Matos, then war minister, took command of the government forces, as both Afonso Costa (head of government) and Augusto Soares (foreign affairs minister) were out of the country.
 Norton commanded the forces from the Navy Arsenal and had the support of the Navy, National Republican Guard, the Fiscal Guard, the police, and some Army units.